Search for Important Questions

 2. Define Health Psychology.
 Describe the psychological and socio-cultural determinants of health behaviour.

-2. How does educational psychology assist?
+1. How does educational psychology assist?

-1. What forms the basis of curriculum construction?
+1. What are the types of feedback?

 2. Who developed the basic teaching model?